elastic/rally/docs/track.rst

 A track JSON file consists of the following sections:

 * indices
+* templates
+* corpora
 * operations
 * challenges

-In the ``indices`` section you describe the relevant indices.
-Rally can auto-manage them for you: it can download the associated data files, create and destroy the index and apply the relevant mappings.
-Sometimes, you may want to have full control over the index.
-Then you can specify ``"auto-managed": false`` on an index.
-Rally will then assume the index is already present.
-However, there are some disadvantages with this approach.
-First of all, this can only work if you set up the cluster by yourself and use the pipeline ``benchmark-only``.
-Second, the index is out of control of Rally, which means that you need to keep track for yourself of the index configuration.
-Third, it does not play nice with the ``laps`` feature (which you can use to run multiple iterations).
-Usually, Rally will destroy and recreate all specified indices for each lap but if you use ``"auto-managed": false``, it cannot do that.
-As a consequence it will produce bogus metrics if your track specifies that Rally should run bulk-index operations (as you'll just overwrite existing documents from lap 2 on).
-So please use extra care if you don't let Rally manage the track's indices.
+In the ``indices`` and ``templates`` sections you define the relevant indices and index templates.
+These sections are optional but recommended if you want to create indices and index templates with the help of Rally.

+In the ``corpora`` section you define all document corpora (i.e. data files) that Rally should use for this track.

 In the ``operations`` section you describe which operations are available for this track and how they are parametrized.
 This section is optional and you can also define any operations directly per challenge.
 You can use it, if you want to share operation definitions between challenges.

 In the ``challenge`` or ``challenges`` section you describe one or more execution schedules respectively.
 Each schedule either uses the operations defined in the ``operations`` block or defines the operations to execute inline.
-Think of a challenge as a scenario that you want to test for your data set.
-An example challenge is to index with 2 clients at maximum throughput while searching with another two clients with 10 operations per second.
+Think of a challenge as a scenario that you want to test for your data.
+An example challenge is to index with two clients at maximum throughput while searching with another two clients with ten operations per second.

 Track elements
 ==============